CNBC's Inside India newsletter: Have India stocks bottomed?

 Feeling out of the loop?
 We'll catch you up on the Chicago news you need to know.
 Sign up for the weekly Chicago Catch-Up newsletter.

-A key factor underpinning the market's resilience has been the unwavering support from domestic investors pushing funds into stocks through their systematic investment plans (SIPs).
+A key factor underpinning the market's resilience has been the unwavering support from domestic investors pushing funds into stocks through their systematic investment plans (SIPs), which has offset withdrawals from foreign investors.

 Despite foreign portfolio investors (FPIs) pulling significant capital out earlier in the year, local institutions have stepped in, according to analysts at ICICI Securities.